DATA-606-2023-FALL-TUESDAY/Madu_Pavani/docs/proposal.md

 2. Which features (e.g., age, gender, cholesterol levels, blood pressure, ECG results) have the most significant impact on heart disease prediction, and can we prioritize them?
 3. Are there gender-based differences in heart disease risk and outcomes, and how can these be addressed?
 4. How does age impact the incidence and prognosis of heart disease, and are there age-specific risk factors?
-5. What lifestyle modifications (e.g., diet, exercise, smoking cessation) are most effective in reducing heart disease risk?
-6. What are the survival rates, readmission rates, and quality of life outcomes for patients with heart disease?
-7. How do comorbidities (e.g., diabetes, hypertension) affect heart disease outcomes?

 ## 3. Data